 All students at Wrexham Glyndŵr University are allocated a Personal Tutor whose main responsibility is to act as the first point of contact for their personal students and to provide pastoral and academic support throughout their studies at the University.
 It is a vital role to support student engagement and retention, and to help every student to success to the best of his or her ability.
-Students will be able to arrange face to face tutorials on campus or via Skype during usually working hours.
-Such appointments will not be available during residential events unless prior arrangement with the visiting module leader.
+Students will be able to arrange face to face tutorials on campus or via Skype or MS Teams during usually working hours.
+Such appointments will not be available during the campus days unless prior arrangement with the relevant module leader.